lightvector/KataGo/docs/Analysis_Engine.md

 <details>
 <summary>
-See formatted query for readability (but note that this is not valid input for KataGo).
+See formatted query for readability (but note that this is not valid input for KataGo, since it spans multiple lines).
 </summary>

 ```json